 Just give us a call today to learn more about how we can develop a strategy that’s customized to meet your family’s needs.

 If you’ve suffered an injury, you’re probably confused and overwhelmed.
 It’s important for you to know that help is available.
-A compassionate Fort Lauderdale birth injury lawyer at Hollander Law Firm, P.A. can help you successfully navigate the complex legal process.
+A compassionate Fort Lauderdale personal injury lawyer at Hollander Law Firm, P.A. can help you successfully navigate the complex legal process.

 We serve Fort Lauderdale and handle cases involving birth injuries across South Florida.